Azure/autorest/packages/libs/configuration/resources/help-configuration.md

       - key: output-converted-oai3
         type: string
         description: If enabled and the input-files are `swager 2.0` this will output the resulting OpenAPI3.0 converted files to the `output-folder`
+      - key: title
+        type: string
+        description: Override the service client's name listed in the swagger under `title`.
+      - key: override-client-name
+        type: string
+        description: Name to use for the generated client type.
+By default, uses the value of the 'Title' field from the input files

   _autorest-core-1:
     categoryFriendlyName: Core Functionality